ilpropheta/PPL-Agents/README.md

 Sometimes you just want to start and stop your agents automatically (in a RAII fashion).

-Here is why this repository contains an non-intrusive way to declare your agents with some additional skills (policies): the `AgentComposer`.
+This repository contains an non-intrusive way to declare agents equipped with some additional skills (policies).

+This concept is called `AgentComposer` and it's based on [CRTP](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern).

 For example: